raj347/SimpleAutoComplPop/README.md

 - Disable SimpleAutoComplPop, add `let g:sacpEnable = 0` to your vimrc file.
 - Enable for php only, add `let g:sacpDefaultFiltTypesEnable = {"php":1}` to
 	your vimrc file.
+- `sacpDefaultFiltTypesEnable` options:
+    - `matches` is a list of patterns, if pattern is matched, the keys corrosponding the pattern will be feed to vim.
+    - `ignoreCompletionMode`.
+Keys will not be feeded by SACP if vim is still in completion mode (`:help CompleteDone`).
+However, some plugins does not leave completion mode properly.
+With Current version of [vim-go](https://github.com/fatih/vim-go) plugin for example, when I type `htt<C-X><C-O>` it will popup a list containing `http`, then I type `htt<C-X><C-O>p.`.
+When the `.` is typed the popup menu disapears, but the event `CompleteDone` is not triggered.
+This would cause SACP failed to feed `<C-X><C-O>` properly. set the `ignoreCompletionMode` to `1` would fix this issue.
+    - `completeopt`, the default value option is `menu,menuone,noinsert,noselect`, set it to `menu,menuone,noinsert` if you want the first hit to be selected by default.